TakNotify/TakNotify.github.io/readme.md

 The only pre-requisite to build `TakNotify` is that you have `.NET Core SDK 3.1` installed in your machine.

+You can also build the TakNotify providers by following the same procedure as above.

 ## Contribution

 As an open source project, TakNotify is open for any contribution from the community.
-The contribution could be in the form of bug reporting, bug fixing, request for features, new TakNotify providers, etc. Feel free to get in touch with the team via the [Issues](https://github.com/TakNotify/TakNotify/issues) page if you are not clear about anything.
+The contribution could be in the form of bug reporting, bug fixing, request for features, new TakNotify providers, etc. Feel free to get in touch with the team via the [Issues](https://github.com/TakNotify/TakNotify/issues) page (or in each of provider repository if it is specific to certain provider) if you are not clear about anything.
 Thank you.